 How have anti-phishing technologies evolved in the last 2-3 years?

-We can think of criminals as being a step ahead in using cutting edge technologies, artificial intelligence, and “dark data” to break into systems.
+We can think of criminals a step ahead in using Blockchain and dark data intelligence to break into systems?
 What other technologies can you name here?

 What makes DMARC a global security barrier against phishing?

 It’s important to understand that DMARC isn’t a panacea and it’s part of a set of email authentication standards that began development as open source projects in the early 2000s.
 DMARC is the latest standard that ties together SPF and DKIM as the basis for a policy that helps a receiving mailbox provider such as Gmail understand if they should accept a message that failed the previous checks or reject it.
 In this case the message is one that is spoofing a legitimate domain or perhaps simply not authenticating correctly or authorized to send on behalf of a domain as is the case with large companies that leverage partners to message their workforce on their behalf.
 Like all things, the devil is in the details and it’s critical to understand how DMARC works: